ibm-cloud-docs/containers/cs_cli_install.md

 To launch and use the {{site.data.keyword.cloud-shell_notm}}:

 1. In the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){:external} menu bar, click the {{site.data.keyword.cloud-shell_short}} icon ![{{site.data.keyword.cloud-shell_notm}} icon](../icons/terminal-cloud-shell.svg).
-2. A session starts and automatically logs you in with your current account through the {{site.data.keyword.cloud_notm}} CLI.
+2. A session starts and automatically logs you in to the {{site.data.keyword.cloud_notm}} CLI with your current account credentials.
 3. Target your session context to the cluster that you want to work with so that you can manage the cluster with `kubectl` commands.
   1. Get the command to set the environment variable and download the Kubernetes configuration files to your temporary home directory.
       ```